journal-club/wiki-data/orgs/journal-club/whispers-in-the-woods/vol-1/4/sports-sec-boys-creds.md

 ## Yashvardhan Shukla
 **What clubs and departments have you worked in so far?**
-I'm in the cricket team, I’ve represented the campus in DoSM 2016 last year and won silver.
+I'm in the cricket team, I’ve represented the campus in BOSM 2016 last year and won silver.
 Also, I’ve worked in 6 departments- DoSH, DoRA, LSD, DoSM, DePP and Firewallz.

 **What kind of leadership experience do you have?**
 In DePP and DoSM I had a team of juniors working under me, and it was a lot of work and responsibility.
 Also any event in Football which took place, I would be given the responsibility.
 Any kinds of delays which happened I had to take care of it.
 So, I had a team in Arena working under me and everything was smooth sailing.
 Also, I managed the blitzkrieg event which could not have been successfully done all alone.